 Diesel Exhaust Brake The Diesel Exhaust Brake on Silverado HD and Silverado 4500 HD/5500 HD/6500 HD works with the available Allison® transmission and the Tow/Haul mode and auto grade braking features.
 After adjusting for the load and grade, a variable vane geometry turbo creates back pressure to slow the vehicle and help reduce brake use.
 That means reduced brake fade, prolonged brake life and more confidence when you're pulling up to 36,000 lbs!, especially on steep grades, increasing the vehicle's ability to trailer heavy loads.
-An exhaust brake system is also included on Colorado and Express models with the available Duramax® 2.8L Turbo-Diesel 4-cylinder engine, Silverado 1500, Silverado 1500 LTD, Suburban and Tahoe with the available Duramax 3.0L Turbo-Diesel I-6 engine, and Low Cab Forward models equipped with the 5.2L Turbo-Diesel engine or 6.7L Cummins Diesel engine.
+An exhaust brake system is also included on Silverado 1500, Suburban and Tahoe with the available Duramax® 3.0L Turbo-Diesel I-6 engine, and Low Cab Forward models equipped with the 5.2L Turbo-Diesel engine or 6.7L Cummins Diesel engine.

 Automatic Locking Rear Differential This feature sends maximum drive power to the wheel with grip in low-speed situations when rear-wheel slippage happens.
-Available on Colorado, Express, Silverado 1500, Silverado 1500 LTD, Silverado HD, Silverado 4500 HD/5500 HD/6500 HD, Suburban and Tahoe.
+Available on Colorado, Express, Silverado 1500, Silverado HD, Silverado 4500 HD/ 5500 HD/6500 HD, Suburban and Tahoe.